Writing dialogs

 Dialogs are an essential part of narrative games.
 Whether it’s about world building, fleshing out characters or presenting puzzles, dialogs are usually found in every narrative game.

-Escoria supports a feature-rich dialog system integrated in the ESC language.
+Escoria supports a feature-rich dialog system integrated in the ASHES language.

 Dialog concept